jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (7) An order under subsection (3) must be published in the Gazette.

 ### 25 Order in Council to give effect to reorganisation plan
-(1) A reorganisation plan to which clause 22C(5) or 33 of Schedule 3 applies— (a) is given effect to by Order in Council made on the recommendation of the Minister; and (b) has effect on and from the date or dates specified for that purpose by that Order in Council (as required by subsection (3)﻿(a)).
+(1) A reorganisation plan to which clause 22C(5) or 33 of Schedule 3 or clause 17(5) of Schedule 3A applies— (a) is given effect to by Order in Council made on the recommendation of the Minister; and (b) has effect on and from the date or dates specified for that purpose by that Order in Council (as required by subsection (3)﻿(a)).
 (2) The Minister must recommend the making of an Order in Council under subsection (1) unless the Minister is satisfied, on reasonable grounds, that—